my diamond-shape logo; quite minimalisitic. Liam Collod

 .meta.json

-In the above example .meta.json at root will affect index.rst but also all files in the blog/ directory.
+In the above example .meta.json at root will affect index.md but also all files in the blog/ directory.
 However the content of blog/.meta.json will take priority over the root one.

 It's also totally possibel that for the same metadata key, switch between a list type or a str type.
 A str type will override any list value defined before, and a list value when the previous value was a string, will cast the previous value to a list automatically.